froemken/typo3lexikon-hugo/themes/hugo-theme-relearn/exampleSite/content/shortcodes/children/children-4/_index.pir.md

 +++
 alwaysopen = false
-descrption = "This be a hidden demo child plank" hidden = true tags = ["children", "it's hidden"] title = "plank 4 (hidden)" weight = 40
+description = "This be a hidden demo child plank" hidden = true tags = ["children", "the hidden"] title = "plank 4 (hidden)" weight = 40
 +++